 Ontario International Airport

-Access to an international airport provides ease of travel for county residents and visitors, and supports the efficient movement of goods into and out of the county.
+Access to an international airport provides ease of travel for county residents and visitors and supports the efficient movement of goods into and out of the county.
 Economic benefits include direct and indirect jobs and a range of aviation-related activities and services, which boost the region’s economic output.
 Further, there is an “economic multiplier” effect as dollars generated by airport-related activities are re-spent and circulated throughout the local economy.
-Ontario International Airport (ONT) ranks among San Bernardino County’s most important economic drivers.
+As such, Ontario International Airport (ONT) is among San Bernardino County’s most important economic drivers.
 This indicator tracks passenger and freight volumes at ONT.

 TREND